Clotonervo/CS-324/Shell Lab/README.md

 • tsh should reap all of its zombie children.
 If any job terminates because it receives a signal that it didn’t catch, then tsh should recognize this event and print a message with the job’s PID and a description of the offending signal.

-Checking Your Work
+<h4>Checking Your Work</h4>

 We have provided some tools to help you check your work.
-Reference solution.
-The Linux executable tshref is the reference solution for the shell.
-Run this program to resolve any questions you have about how your shell should behave.
-Your shell should emit output that is identical to the reference solution (except for PIDs, of course, which change from run to run).
+<strong>Reference solution</strong> The Linux executable tshref is the reference solution for the shell.
+Run this program
+to resolve any questions you have about how your shell should behave. <em>Your shell should emit output that is identical to the reference solution</em> (except for PIDs, of course, which change from run to run).
-Shell driver.
-The sdriver.pl program executes a shell as a child process, sends it commands and signals as directed by a trace file, and captures and displays the output from the shell.
+<strong>Shell driver</strong> The sdriver.pl program executes a shell as a child process, sends it commands and signals
+as directed by a trace file, and captures and displays the output from the shell.
-Use the -h argument to find out the usage of sdriver.pl: unix> ./sdriver.pl -h
+Use the -h argument to find out the usage of sdriver.pl:

+unix> ./sdriver.pl -h
 Usage: sdriver.pl [-hv] -t <trace> -s <shellprog> -a <args>
 Options: